martincohen/x64/README.md

 The goal is to be able to comfortably generate x64 native code to memory and then run it.
 Useful for runtime code generation, compilers, code optimizations.

-Library is set out to produce same code as `ML64` currently, since it's the assembler used for generating.
+Library is set out to produce same code as `ML64` currently, since it's the assembler used for generating tests.
 The `GCC` one does prefer slightly different variants of some byte encodings.
-I'm trying to keep track of these so I might be able to generate tests from `GCC` too.
+I'm trying to keep track of these so I will be able to generate tests from `GCC` too.

 # x64 instructions